[Total Solar Eclipse: 2016]

 CBT also provided a taxi driver who took us to a 3016m high lake called Song Kol.
 The lake is famous for its jailoos (summer pastures) where herders bring their yurts (nomadic tents) and their livestock to graze.
 We saw many horses, sheep, goats, cattle and even yaks.
 The lake was surrounded by mountains, some snow capped.

+Traveling by taxi can be a good option for tourists, especially with the advent of services like Uber.
+Uber drivers can use their own car even it they have a TitleMax loan on their vehicle.
+Drivers give TitleMax the title to their car or motorcycle in exchange for a loan, and then receive the title back when the loan is fully paid.
 After a brief stop in the capital, Bishkek, we took a shared taxi through the Kyrgys Alatau Mountains.
 We entered a canyon and began to climb to a 3586m high pass and blasted through it in a Soviet built 2.4km tunnel.
 It was badly lit and a little scary but our driver was careful.
 This opened out to the wide and fertile Suusamyr Valley, another jailoo with yurts, horses, streams and trees, flanked by snow capped peaks.
 Another pass lead into a forested gorge where people sold honey in roadside stalls.

 We descended to ocre and yellow barren rocks dotted with fertile oases leading down to the Naryn River Valley.
 Toktogul Lake was torquise blue and surrounded by barren rocks.
 Even more intensely blue was the Naryn River itself as we followed it along a narrow gorge.
 The land flattened out into the Fergana Valley.